Seb-geospatial/BlenderMapDEM/README.md

 - Steps to render map using terminal:
     - If Blender is not added to your PATH, in your terminal navigate to your Blender installation directory that contains your Blender.exe file.
 On Windows this defaults to: `C:\Program Files\Blender Foundation\Blender 3.4` as of Blender 3.4.
     - If Blender is added to your PATH, you should be able to run Blender from anywhere in your terminal.
 You can be sure it is added to your PATH if running "Blender" in your terminal from any directory opens a Blender instance. (see LINK for adding Blender to PATH).
-    - To run a python script which contains the renderDEM() function, input `./Blender.exe --background --python path/to/script.py` into your terminal (working on Git Bash, executing applications from the terminal may differ slightly between terminal clients).
+    - To run a python script which contains the renderDEM() function, input `./Blender.exe --background --python path/to/script.py` into your terminal (working on Git Bash, syntax for executing applications from the terminal may differ slightly between terminal clients).
     - This will render a DEM image to the absolute directory specified in your renderDEM() function WITHOUT opening Blender's GUI.
     - For more information on starting Blender from the command line see [here](https://docs.Blender.org/manual/en/dev/advanced/command_line/launch/index.html).